zhe-db/Watnew/README.md

 # Watnew
-A face identification tool for University of Waterloo professors Working with Microsoft's Cognitive Services and UW Opendata API and UW searhing engine
+A face identification tool written in node.js for University of Waterloo professors working with Microsoft's Cognitive Services and UW Opendata API and UW searhing engine